chrissimpkins/helpy/README.md

 ### Description

-pyh displays built-in Python documentation from the command line.
+pyh displays built-in Python documentation from the command line without the need to use the interactive Python interpreter console.
 View documentation by Python module, class, method, function, or keyword.

 ### Usage